vk2jnc/WaterNSW-data-API-documentation/README.md

 This is an updated version of the great work done by Andrewcowley!

-I have used Postman to do all the hard work, i will list below to step i did to make this work.
+I have used Postman to do all the hard work, i will list below to steps i did to make this work.
 This is a quick guide for Dummies like myself!!

 One of the services [WaterNSW](https://www.waternsw.com.au/) provides is the monitoring of rivers, dams and groundwater across the state of New South Wales, Australia.
 This data is made available [via their website](https://realtimedata.waternsw.com.au/), [mobile apps](https://www.waternsw.com.au/supply/regional-nsw/real-time-data#footer) as well as a web service.